amorriso/girls-howto/howto-download-music.md

 The easy way to do this is to press the Windows key and type "cmd" and press Enter.

 ### Change to the directory where you want to download the music.
-You computer is like a filing cabinet, you need to tell it where to put the music you are downloading.
+Your computer is like a filing cabinet, you need to tell it where to put the music you are downloading.
 You can do this by typing `cd` followed by the path to the directory you want to download the music to.
 We want to download the music to the spotify_music directory on the backed up drive.
 To do this, ensure you have clicked on the terminal window and type the following command:

 ```bash
 cd /media/NAS/spotify_music